-On January 20th, we began working on the kata Unsu (雲手).
-This is the last in our syllabus kata, so after this we will soon start the cycle over with beginning kata (Tekki Shodan for Advanced and Heian Shodan for Beginner).
+We are now working on the kata Unsu (雲手).
+This is the last in our syllabus kata, so after this we will soon start the cycle over with beginning kata (Tekki Shodan for Advanced).

 The name Unsu means literally “cloud hands.”
 You can see techniques that look like hands parting the clouds in the opening of the kata.
 But throughout the kata the sudden changes and shifts and dynamic techniques could also resemble cloud movements in stormy weather.
 When you break Unsu apart you will see techniques from many of the other advanced kata: small, precise techniques and large expansion and contraction combinations.
 Unsu features the techniques in a novel way, including more extreme changes from low to high than in most other kata, making it perhaps the most acrobatically challenging of any of the kata.
 It is considered by many to be the most advanced kata in Shotokan karate.